bainro/ratslam-python3/README.rst

 Dependences
 -----------

-The only dependence for this package is Numpy [3]_, thus it does not handle how to open and manage the movie and image files.
-For this, I strongly recommend the use of OpenCV [4]_.
+The only dependence for this package is Numpy, thus it does not handle how to open and manage the movie and image files.
+For this, I strongly recommend the use of OpenCV.